patrickbucher/daily-haskell/diary.md

+# Day 50 (Th, 2025-09-26)

+Just a little time today; I continued reading about applicatives and summarized some examples.

 # Day 49 (Th, 2025-09-25)

 I summarized the theory part of applicatives, which is quite understandable.
 In the context of `Maybe`, applicatives can be used to chain operations that might fail.
 For lists, applicatives produce all the possible results of applying a list of functions two a number of lists containing values, where the number of lists denotes the function's arity.
 In the context of `IO`, it helps chaining input/output actions and using pure functions in an impure context.
 More on the specific applications tomorrow.